konfiger/konfiger-nodejs/docs/index.md

 Konfiger stream progressively load the key value entry from a file or string when needed, it uses two method `hasNext` which check if there is still an entry in the stream and `next` for the current key value entry in the stream.

 In Konfiger the key value pair is stored in a `map`, all search updating and removal is done on the `konfigerObjects` in the class.
 The string sent as first parameter if parsed into valid key value using the separator and delimiter fields and if loaded from file it content is parsed into valid key value pair.
-The `toString` method also parse the `keyValueObjects` content into a valid string with regards to the separator and delimeter.
+The `toString` method also parse the `konfigerObjects` content into a valid string with regards to the separator and delimeter.
 The value is properly escaped and unescaped.

 The `save` function write the current `Konfiger` to the file, if the file does not exist it is created if it can.
 Everything is written in memory and is disposed on app exit hence it important to call the `save` function when nessasary.